 Emily also represents a significant number of homeowners associations (HOA) and condominium owners associations (COA).
 Emily provides the HOA and COA governing boards with insight and guidance in understanding applicable laws, understanding the governing documents and in understanding the relationship between the associations and the property owners.
 Emily works with HOAs and COAs to collect unpaid assessments including the filing of liens for unpaid assessments, collection lawsuits and foreclosures.
 Emily also works with associations in drafting governing documents, amendments and opinion letters on the unique issues that arise in the day to day management of associations.

 Emily served on the Board of Directors for the Welcome House of Northern Kentucky from 2005 – 2011 and held the position of board chair for 2010-2011.
 Emily also served on the Kenton County Library Foundation Board from 2012-2017, and held the position of board chair from 2015-2017.
 In addition, Emily previously served as an adjunct faculty member of the Salmon P. Chase College of Law, where she taught law students trial advocacy skills.
 Emily helped raise over $60,000.00 for the St. Elizabeth Medical Center Foundation in honor of her late mother, to benefit women who have or are at high hereditary risk for developing breast cancer.

-Emily was also elected to the St. Pius X Board of Total Catholic Education in 2016.
-She is also an active volunteer at her church, chairing the 2017 and 2018 St. Pius x Summer Festival Live and Silent Auction Committees.
+Emily was also elected to the Board of Total Catholic Education in 2016.
+She currently serves as the Board President.
+She is also an active volunteer at her church, chairing the 2017 and 2018 Summer Festival Live and Silent Auction Committees.
 In addition she served as a Girl Scout Daisy Troop leader for 3 years.
-Emily resides in Northern Kentucky with her husband Marcus and their three children.
+Emily resides with her husband and their three children.